HardenChris/reading-notes/code_401/lesson_01.md

-# INode Ecosystem, TDD, CI/CD
+# Node Ecosystem, TDD, CI/CD

-## Component-Based Architecture
+## Review, Research, and Discussion

 1. Describe (in plain English) what Array.map() does]